warlock20/cpp_examples/README.md

 # cpp_examples

-This repo contains the tips and tricks share by different well-known programmers in C++ community.
+This repo contains the tips and tricks shared by different well-known programmers in C++ community.

 ## Programmers I follow